 Morah Shira Rudavsky, Lead

 Shira is happy to be returning to Center City Jewish Preschool, this year as a Kitah Daled teacher.
 Shira grew up in Pittsburgh PA, and has a B.A. in Art History from the University of Pennsylvania, and an M.Ed. in Secondary English Education from Temple University.
 Shira has worked at the Philadelphia Museum of Art, in the School District of Philadelphia, and at Abington Friends School.
-She lives in Pennsport with her husband and her four children, two of whom are CCJP alumni, and two of whom are currently enjoying their time at the Preschool.
+She lives in Pennsport with her husband and her four children, all of her children are CCJP alumni.

 Morah Diane Richman, Lead